Kudaes/Unwinder/README.md

 * TLS is used to increase efficiency during the spoofing process.
 * [dinvoke_rs](https://crates.io/crates/dinvoke_rs) is used to make any Windows API call required by the crate.

+Additionally, an experimental call stack spoofing method has been implemented as well under the name of **stack replacement**.
+The concept behind this technique and the usage of the different macros included are described later on this document.

 # Credits
 kudos to the creators of the SilentMoonWalk technique: